CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/README.md

 ### Brainstormed ideas for prototypes with team.
 Almost finished my prototype.
 It's a small, cardboard box that has sticky notes to test the button, switch, and LED portions of our design.
 Modified and submitted technical specs.

 ## Week8.md
 ### Our team met with Ju-Hung on Monday to discuss our project plan, technical and functional specs.
 I finished my prototype and recorded a test video.
 I also re-submitted various documents based on feedback from Dr. Block.
+Lastly, I submitted our prototyping efforts document.